 If you kill another person, because you

 you may be entitled to a verdict of not guilty by reason of insanity.
-This California insanity defense, governed by the M'Naghten test.which comprises the two elements just set forth.excuses your otherwise criminal conduct.17
+This California insanity defense, governed by the M'Naghten test, comprises the two elements just set forth.
+It excuses your otherwise criminal conduct.17

 If you accidentally kill someone, you are not guilty of voluntary manslaughter - period.
 But as Rancho Cucamonga criminal defense attorney Michael Scafiddi18 explains, "Accident as a California legal defense generally only applies when you

-Example: Again, taking the bar fight example from above.but changing it slightly.let's say that after the aggressor followed your friend out of the bar, the aggressor took a swing at your friend.
+Example: Again, take the bar fight example from above.
+But changing it slightly, let's say that after the aggressor followed your friend out of the bar, the aggressor took a swing at your friend.
 Your friend then takes a swing at the aggressor, connects his punch, and hits him so hard that he falls back and hits his head on the back step outside the bar.
 He becomes unconscious and dies the next day.

 If convicted of violating Penal Code 192(a) PC California's voluntary manslaughter law, you face three, six, or eleven years in the California state prison.20 By contrast, the penalty for committing Penal Code 187 PC murder is a minimum of 15-years-to-life and could even result in execution.